 By Joe Cammisa

-Joe Cammisa is an unemployed nerd who spends his time gaming, celebrating over three years of hosting The SML Podcast, and sharing pictures of his five cats on Facebook.
-Yeah, five.
-You can annoy him on Twitter [https://twitter.com/joecamnet] or on pretty much any gaming service under the name JoeCamNet.
-Be prepared to beat him in pretty much anything.
-A review copy of this game was provided to the author as part of a contest held by the publisher.
+Joe Cammisa is an unemployed nerd who spends his time writing for some other gaming site, hosting The SML Podcast, and sharing pictures of his five cats on Facebook Yeah, five.
+You can annoy him on Twitter or on pretty much any gaming service under the name JoeCamNet.